AvolitesLtd/TitanManual/docs/capture-visualiser/linking-the-console-to-stand-alone-capture.md

 console and Capture.

-When the PC is connected to the same network as the console, you should be able to see the console listed at the bottom of the **"Universes"** tab in Capture.
+When the PC is connected to the same network as the console, you should be able to see the console listed at the bottom of the <strong>"Universes"</strong> tab in Capture.
 The console should link automatically, but if not or if there are multiple Titan consoles on the network, you can manually select one from the list.